kube-green/kube-green.github.io/docs/advanced/uninstall.md

 If you run undeploy command, the namespace of *kube-green* (by default `kube-green`), will be deleted.
 :::

-To uninstall the operator from the cluster, change working directory to the root of *kube-green* repository, and run:
+To uninstall kube-green from the cluster, change working directory to the root of *kube-green* repository, and run:

 ```bash
 make undeploy